ariga/atlas/doc/md/guides/migration-tools/golang-migrate.md

 In some cases, it is convenient to use the schema of an existing database as the desired state for your project, instead of defining it in HCL.
-Atlas's `migrate diff` command can plan a migration from your current migration directory sum to a schema.
+Atlas's `migrate diff` command can plan a migration from your current migration directory state to an existing schema.
 Suppose such a database was available at `mysql://root:pass@some.db.io:3306/db`, a migration to the state of that database could be planned by running: